turinglabsorg/datahub-learn/.github/pull_request_template.md

 - [ ] New and existing unit tests pass locally with my changes

 # Other Information (Optional)

 *Please add any other information/details you would like to let us know related to your proposed changes and PR*

-Note - Above ponits marked with * are mandatory to fill :)
+Note - Above points marked with * are mandatory to fill :)